AdamBorel/adam-borel-week-14-hw/README.md

 ##### 9. In which part of an HTTP response does the browser receive the web code to generate and style a web page?

-*The User-Agent response header receives the web code to generate and style a web page.*
+*The User-Agent response body receives the web code to generate and style a web page.*

 ---